 A residency is a period of on-the-job training that allows medical school graduates to become specialists in a field.For example, a graduate who wants to become a pediatrician would do a residency in pediatrics.

 What types of residencies are available?

-Residencies are available in many fields including family medicine, pediatrics, internal medicine, surgery, obstetrics/gynecology, radiology, dermatology, anesthesiology, pathology, ophthalmology, urology, neurosurgery, neurology, orthopedics, emergency medicine and psychiatry.
+Residencies are available in many fields including family medicine, pediatrics, internal medicine, surgery, obstetrics/gynecology, radiology, dermatology, anesthesiology, pathology, ophthalmology, urology, neurosurgery, neurology, orthopedics, emergency medicine, psychiatry and others.

 Is residency training required?

 A residency is required of medical school graduates before they are allowed to practice medicine.
 Some states will grant provisional licensure during residency, whereas others require full completion of a residency to become an independent practitioner.

 What does a resident do?